Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## 5. Apply for the apartment

 If you like the apartment, apply for it as soon as you can.
-Send the [required documents](#required-documents).
+Send the [required documents](#required-documents) to the *[[Hausverwaltung]]*.
 You can sometimes apply during the viewing.

+The *[[Hausverwaltung]]* can take a few days to reply.
+If you don't get the apartment, they might not answer.

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)